issalig/misc/cpcz80adventures.md

 ### Lower Rom
-Peviously we have set one ROM on C000 (Upper ROM) that can take advantage of the lower ROM calls.
-But image we don't need them or maybe thy are not available because system ROM is corrupted.
-This is done in the Amstrad Diagnostics (https://github.com/llopis/amstrad-diagnostics/) from which I am getting inspiration and recommend you to explore.
+Peviously we have set one Upper ROM on C000 that can take advantage of the lower ROM calls.
+But image we don't need them or maybe they are not available because system ROM is corrupted.
+This is done in the Amstrad Diagnostics (https://github.com/llopis/amstrad-diagnostics/) from which I am getting inspiration and recommend you to explore it.

 A Lower ROM will be similar to our Upper ROM but it will start at 0 and we will have to supply a minimal boot that sets RST vectors, CRTC (see https://github.com/llopis/amstrad-diagnostics/blob/main/src/HardwareInit.asm)